olihawkins/animated-bars/readme.md

 ## Example usage

-A detailed set of examples showing how to use the library can be found in the `examples` directory.
+A detailed set of examples showing how to use the library can be found in the `example` directory.
 You can see these examples running on the web [here](https://olihawkins.com/2019/09/1).
 The walkthrough below shows the basic steps needed to [create](#create-a-chart), [update](#update-a-chart), and [animate](#animate-a-chart-with-a-generator) a chart.

 ### Create a chart

 Let's create a simple animated column chart.
 The following example assumes you are working with `npm` but can be quickly adapted to work in the browser by following the slightly different setup instructions shown above.
-A version of this code using the browser library can be found in the `examples/walkthrough` directory.
+A version of this code using the browser library can be found in the `walkthrough` directory in `example`.

 Create a `<div>` element for the chart in your html.